androidbuffer/Kotlinfilepicker/README.md

                 .pick()
 ```
 ## Contributing / Issues
-we would be thankful for contrubuting to this project or if you find some bug or suggestions we welcome you also.
+we would be thankful for contributing to this project or if you find some bug or suggestions we welcome you also.